Anomala orientalis: Pest behavior

-Anomala orientalis is a known pest of turf, ornamentals, and several crops which include sugarcane, maize, and pineapples.
+Anomala orientalis is a known pest of turf, ornamentals, and several crops which include sugarcane, maize, cranberries, and pineapples.
 These beetles are known for feeding on plant roots, most commonly during their larval stage.

 Pest control

 A. orientalis is considered a pest, and there are methods to control its population.
 Imidacloprid is the only pesticide against scarabs (A. orientalis is within the Scarabaeidae family) on crops, but it is largely ineffective and expensive.

 In order to find a new pesticide for these beetles, it has been suggested to inhibit their mating process.
 Specifically looking at the sex pheromone pathway, Wenninger (2005) proposed delaying mating processes which both disadvantage the female and male beetle.
 By blocking the pathway, the male beetle's ability to locate the female beetle becomes more difficult, resulting in delayed mating.
 On the chance that a male eventually finds the female, it is still proven that as females age, there is a directly proportional relationship to the female's declining fecundity (ability to produce an abundance of offspring).
 This is a possibility to explore for future pesticide development.

 One method is using nematodes, specifically the Korean Entomopathogenic Nematode.
 In a study investigating multiple nematodes on A. orientalis populations, the Heterorhabditis caused the highest mortality rate in the beetle larvae (96.5%).
 After that was S. longicaudum Nonsan (58%), S. longi-caudum Gongju (38%), S. carpocapsae Pocheon (33%), and S. glaseri Dongrae (27%).
 In pupae, the most effective nematode was Steinernema longicaudum Gongju.
 Heterohabditis and S. glaseri followed in terms of mortality rate among pupae.
 The nematodes showed equal effectiveness in population control as the insecticide fenitrothion.

 In a field experiment on a golf course, the most effective treatment was using a half-rate of Chlorpyrifos-Methyl, an ingredient in insecticide, with a half-rate of Heterohabditis.
 This resulted in a mortality rate of 90.6% among A. orientalis.
 Combining nematodes along with insecticides is a potential method of control in the future.

 Other methods of control explore the use of bacterium (such as Bacillus thuringiensis serovar japonesis), the "milky disease," or wasps (ie. Scolia manilae Ashmead—which successfully controlled a population in Hawaii).
 There is also the possibility of using synthetic female sex pheromones to lure and trap the male beetles so that they can slow or stop reproductive rates; this method has already begun to show positive effects in tested environments.